List an item to sell on Facebook Marketplace and learn how to create and print your shipping label and how to mark an item as shipped.

 Alright, honestly I wasn't even planning on writing a hub tonight as I was focus on commenting back to fellow hubbers and trying to log in to websites I haven't been to for a year or so.
 And that just gave me some headache as I don't remember the...

-Mermaids or sirena is a favorite and always a fascinating topic of talks specially amongst kids.
+Mermaids or sirena is a favorite and always a fascinating topic specially amongst kids.
 Do they really exist?
 These beautiful, yet elusive sea creatures has a Philippine legend.

 Ideas for reusable, thrown away items at home.
 So don't throw away those empty cereal boxes, bottles, toothbrushes and newspapers.
 They can be of use.